- Indicates strength of momentum

 - Accessible by external EA

 EMA periods: The number of bars in the exponential moving average of delta.
 This number determines the alpha or smoothing factor of the moving average.
-The calculation of alpha is explained at the end of this description.

 Print deltas: When set to true, the value of the EMA of delta at the open of every bar is printed to the terminal.